-The Psychology of Scam Victims
+The Psychology of Fraud Victims

 Why Do People Trust Scammers?